NC Strawberry Farms, Research, Consumer Info, Local Strawberries, and more!

 The Strawberry Grower subscription.
-Sent to all members, either by U.S. mail or, on request, by email (pdf file).
-Researchers, libraries, and non-profit organizations may subscribe to the NCSA monthly newsletter for a $15 subscription fee.
-The subscription does not include voting rights or other privileges of membership.
+Sent to all members, either by U.S. mail or by email (pdf file).
+Members, researchers, libraries, and non-profit organizations may subscribe to receive a printed copy of the NCSA monthly newsletter for a $50 annual subscription fee.
+Voting privileges are only for members of the association.

 Temporada de fresa is a Spanish language version of the Strawberry Time booklet.
 Good for health department, community organizations, farms which serve Hispanic populations, etc. Quantities are limited; contact NCSA.

 North Carolina Strawberry Recipes This 3-panel brochure gives recipes and instructions for picking, storing, freezing, and measuring strawberries.
 It is updated annually with new recipes and a new look.
 Single copies are available by request, and larger quantities can be requested for distribution at health fairs, festivals, etc. Growers may purchase bulk quantities for on-farm distribution.
 New recipes are included each year.